YasmineBB/The-True-Crime-Quiz/README.md

 ![Contrast checker](assets/screenshots/contrast-checker.png)

-Initially, I had picked different colours for the Sweetalert pop-ups, however, after testing these in a contrast checker, the background and foreground colours didn't adhere to WCAG standards.
+Initially, I had picked different colours for the SweetAlert pop-ups, however, after testing these in a contrast checker, the background and foreground colours didn't adhere to WCAG standards.

 ![Sweet alert pop up colour changes](assets/screenshots/Sweetalert-pop-up-colour-changes.png)

 The first half of this palette shows the colours I had initially used for the background and text of the incorrect and correct pop-ups respectively.
 The second half shows the shades they were changed to.

 Initially, I wanted to keep the text for both results the same colour.
-This, however, wouldnt have been possible if I were to stick with this shade of green, which signifies something to be 'correct' or 'true', it wouldn't have passed the contrast checker.
+This, however, wouldn't have been possible if I were to stick with this shade of green, which signifies something to be 'correct' or 'true', it wouldn't have passed the contrast checker.
 However, after changing to a darker colour for the correct pop-up text, I believe it further adds to signify the contrast between the two results.

 #### Google Developer Tools - Lighthouse Testing